 The MEIS is designed to equip the student with the theoretical and practical tools needed to understand key aspects of the contemporary world and international affairs.
 The hallmark of the MEIS is its multi- and inter-disciplinary approach, which encourages students to venture beyond the confines of individual academic disciplines.
 Taught courses, language workshops and tutoring activities contribute to developing advanced English language communication skills, necessary for entry into an international work and research environment.
 Alongside the taught courses the School runs a rich series of guest lectures held by visiting professors of international standing and conversations with professional practitioners working in distinguished international organizations.

-MEIS students can spend a short period of study and research abroad through the many Erasmus + and extra-EU student mobility programmes, among which the Double Degree Programme with the Metropolitan University Prague, as well as the thesis research abroad programme and international internships.
+The large majority of MEIS students spend a short period of study and research abroad through the many Erasmus + and extra-EU student mobility programmes, among which the Double Degree Programme with the Metropolitan University Prague, as well as the thesis research abroad programme and international internships.

 The MEIS prepares students for careers both in the public and the private sectors.
 Graduates will be qualified: to hold positions of responsibility within national and international institutions engaged in European and international affairs and private enterprises operating in international markets; to work for governmental and non-governmental organisations engaged in areas such as human rights, environmental protection, institution-building, project management; to enter the diplomatic service.
 Moreover, for those intending to continue their studies, the MEIS provides a solid basis for admission to PhD programmes in International Studies in disciplines relating to economics, history, law, and political and social sciences.